generic-ebpf/generic-ebpf/benchmark/README.md

 ## Map performance benchmark

+June 30th 2018: Since our hash table map implementation was wrong, we deleted previous benchmark results from this repository.
+When this message added to this document.

 Here we have performance number of maps.
 Benchmark procedure is based on [tommyds's one](http://www.tommyds.it/doc/benchmark).
 Please see our code at benchmark/map\_benchmark.c for more details.